dldemoks/modx-shopkeeper/README.md

 MODX
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS Modx Evolution 1.0.14 c модулем Shopkeeper
+Support for CMS Modx Evolution 1.0.14 with Shopkeeper module